German East African rupie: History

 The Indian rupee was the dominant currency used along the East African coast during the second half of the 19th century where it had marginalized the American gold dollar and the Maria Theresa thaler.
 The German East Africa Company acquired rights to mint coinage in 1890 and issued rupies which were equivalent to the Indian and Zanzibar rupee.
 The Company retained its coinage rights even after the takeover of German East Africa by the government later in 1890.
 In 1904 the German government took over currency matters and established the Ostafrikanische Bank.

 The Rupie was initially equivalent to the Indian rupee.
 Until 1904, it was subdivided into 64 Pesa (equivalent to the Indian pice or paisa).
 The currency was decimalized on 28 February 1904, with 1 Rupie = 100 Heller, which was then adapted into the Swahili language as the word 'hela' which is still in use today meaning 'money'.
 At the same time, a fixed exchange rate of 15 Rupien = 20 German Mark was established.

 In 1915 and 1916 in the period of fighting in East Africa during World War I a large series of emergency issues of paper money were issued.
 1916 also saw a final issue of coins to pay German led troops, including 15 Rupien coins which contained an equivalent amount of gold from the Sekenke Gold Mine to equal 15 German Marks.
 Later in 1916 German East Africa was occupied by British and Belgian forces.
 In Tanganyika, the Rupie circulated alongside the East African rupee (to which it was equal) until 1920, when both were replaced by the East African florin at par.
-In Burundi and Rwanda, the Belgian Congolese franc replaced the Rupie in 1916.
+In Burundi and Rwanda, the Belgian Congo franc replaced the Rupie in 1916.